Top ranked special educational needs solicitors

 We hope the pilot Regulations will lead to lasting changes to the way we support children and young people with complex needs.
 The pilot is certainly a start in the right direction but we suspect the path ahead will not be a straight one.

-If you are experiencing similar problems with your child’s email@example.com EHCP then please contact us at firstname.lastname@example.org or call 0118 952 7219 – our expert SEN solicitors are here to help.
+If you discuss this or any similar problems with your child’s EHCP then please contact us at email@example.com or call 0118 952 7219 – our expert SEN solicitors are here to help.

 I am so happy at the outcome, I don't think we would have had such a comprehensive service from any other law firm, and you took the worry away...I do not regret a single second of the whole process, apart from the bit before you got involved.